lingachen/trackdlo-standalone/trackdlo_c++/README.md

 - `numpy.array trackdloApp.get_result_image()`: is the function to get the result after `execute` is successfully called.
     * There is a `numpy.array` returned by this function.
 Function will return None, if there is no result yet.

+- `numpy.array trackdloApp.get_nodes_array()`: is the function to get the result after `execute` is successfully called.
+    * There is a `numpy.array` returned by this function.
+Function will return None, if there is no result yet.